BlogThe UGC Pricing Guide: What to Charge in 2026

 Raise by 15-25% at a time.
 Existing clients get a heads-up; new clients see the new rate from day one.
 If you raise rates and bookings stay steady, you've found a new baseline.
 If bookings drop noticeably, you've found your ceiling for now.

 The goal isn't to charge the maximum possible.
 It's to charge a rate that attracts quality brands, reflects your skill level, and creates sustainable income.
+Wondering what those rates translate to at part-time hours?
+Our UGC side hustle roadmap does the math at every rate tier.
 Getting to that rate is iterative — and it starts with setting up your first offer and actually putting a number out there.

 Putting It All Together